kgururaj/GenomicsDB_wiki/Producing-GVCFs-from-TileDB.md

 Read [this page](https://github.com/Intel-HSS/TileDB/wiki/Using-the-variant-specific-customizations) for instructions on how to compile and run the single node version of the variant library first.

+To handle spanning deletions (Broad's CombineGVCFs uses spanning deletions), we modify the CSV files and treat deletions as intervals.
+This keeps the left sweep operation within TileDB clean.

+Note that treating deletions as intervals leads to overlapping intervals for a given row in TileDB - the same issue exists for VCF files also.
+Doesn't affect results of the left sweep.
+This is a limitation in the way variants are currently thought of currently and will not be solved until the graph model becomes widespread.

 ## Requirements
 * You need htslib to output VCF/BCF records
 * You need the latest version of bcftools to read information about samples and contigs from SQLite.
 Install bcftools and htslib as described in [this Wiki page](https://github.com/kgururaj/bcftools/wiki/Using-bcftools-for-TileDB).